 Flagler scores 21; No. 5 Baylor overwhelms MVSU in opener

+WACO, Texas — Adam Flagler and the rest of the returning guards were solid for fifth-ranked Baylor in the season opener.
+So were the touted newcomers, along with everybody else.

-WACO, Texas (AP) Adam Flagler scored 21 points to lead six players in double figures for fifth-ranked Baylor, which overwhelmed Mississippi Valley State 117-53 Monday as the Bears opened their 20th season with coach Scott Drew.
+Flagler had 21 points to lead six players scoring in double figures as the Bears overwhelmed Mississippi Valley State 117-53 Monday to open their 20th season with coach Scott Drew.

+“You just see a glimpse of how deep of a team we are, how selfless of a team we are,” said Flagler, a preseason All-Big 12 pick who was Baylor’s leading scorer last season.

 Alvin Stredic scored 14 points and Terry Collins 10 for Mississippi Valley State in its first game for new coach George Ivory.